 However, not only is “Mongolian barbecue” not really BBQ; it’s not actually Mongolian either.
 It was invented by a Taiwanese man in Beijing and brought to Mongolia by an American company.
 The first U.S. franchise to open in Mongolia, in 2005, BD’s Mongolian Barbeque brought this dining concept to the capital city of Ulaanbaatar.
 The bright, modern restaurant located in the central Sukhbaatar district features a full bar plus a wide selection of salads and desserts to accompany your main course.

-So what IS Mongolian food?
-I traveled the country to learn more about this cuisine, and to experience the richness of Mongolian culture.
+So what IS actual traditional Mongolian food?
+I traveled the country to learn more about it, and to experience the richness of Mongolian cuisine and culture.

 Traditional Mongolian Food of the Nomads

-To taste real-deal Mongolian barbecue, you have to head to the countryside.
+To taste real-deal Mongolian BBQ, you have to head to the countryside.
 My local guide, Oso, from Nomadic Tours Asia, arranged a stay at Ar Burd Sand Camp located on a sandy steppe 140 kilometers south of Ulaanbaatar.

 Traditional Mongolian “barbecue,” called khorkhog, is nothing like its modern cousin.
 A rural dish typically served for special occasions, khorkhog is made by cutting the meat of a sheep, goat, or camel into chunks.
 The meat is layered in a pressure cooker with large round stones that have been heated in a fire.
 A small amount of water is placed at the bottom of the cooker, then the meat, hot stones, salt and pepper, and sometimes vegetables such as cabbage and onion.
 The layering continues until the pot is full.
 It is then sealed and placed on a fire to cook for several hours.

 This cooking method lets the heat cook the meat from both inside and outside the pot, ensuring an even cook.
 Our khorkhog was made with a full-grown sheep that had been slaughtered earlier in the day (side note: Mongolians never eat lamb).
 After a semi-dramatic pot opening (see the video, below), the meat was served with roasted broccoli, some of the best potatoes I’ve ever eaten, and a fresh salad.